unicode-org/conformance/README.md

 * The executor and test type
 * Date and time of the test
-* Execution information, from the testResults directory
+* Execution information, from the `testOutput` directory
 * Total number of tests executed
 * Total number of tests failing
 * Total number of tests succeeding